frankmeza/rust-notes/3_5_control_flow.md

 }
 ```

-### Using IF in a LET statement, aka ternary expression
+### Using IF in a LET statement, aka Ternary Expression

-Because if is an expression, we can use it on the right side of a let statement:
+Because `if` is an expression, we can use it on the right side of a let statement:

 ```rust
 fn main() {
     let condition = true;
     // this is the ternary equivalent in JS:
     // const number = condition ?
 5 : 6

     let number = if condition {
         5
     } else {